 Day of the Dino Pt.
 1

-His feet pounded against the concrete floor with too much noise as he raced through the compound.
+His feet pounded against the concrete floor as he raced through the compound.

-How the heck did Mesogog get in here?
-There's over fifty safeguards on this place to keep unwanted guests out.
-Better question, Tommy, would be how the heck do you plan on getting out of this mess?
+How the fuck did Mesogog get in here?
+There are over fifty safeguards on this place to keep unwanted guests out.
+More importantly, how the Hell am I getting out of this mess?

-Tommy Oliver, former Zeo Ranger, current paleontology grad student, ducked around a corner and watched as five or six Tyrannodrones raced past him.
-A few moments later, he reached for his cell phone, hanging from his belt.
+Tommy Oliver, former Zeo Ranger, current palaeontology grad student, ducked around a corner and watched as five or six Tyrannodrones raced past him.
+A few moments later, he scrambled for his cell phone, quickly dialling a number and keeping an eye out for more unwelcome visitors.

 "Come on, Anton, pick up!"

 His only response was a dial tone.
-Ending the call, he swore under his breath.
+He snapped his phone shut swore under his breath.
 Trust Anton to be in a business meeting when he was fighting for his life against Mesogog.
 Seriously, the man had been ignoring him for nearly a month now!
 He took a deep breath and forced himself to be calm.
-He could feel the Power stirring within him.
-He clenched his fists.
-What he was about to do was extremely risky, but who wanted to live past the age of sixty, anyway?
+He could feel the Power stirring within him and he clenched his fists.

 "It's Morphin' Time!
 Zeo Ranger V, Red!"